 The Federal Reserve Board sets various benchmark rates, including the Federal Funds rate, and thereby influences the general market rates of interest, including the loan and deposit rates offered by financial institutions.
 In early 2020, the Federal Reserve lowered the target rate range to 0.00% to 0.25%, which remained in effect throughout all of 2021.
-On March 17, 2022, the target rate range was increased to 0.25% to 0.50%, then subsequently increased six more times during 2022 and two more times during 2023, with the most recent and current Federal Funds target rate range being set on March 2, 2023, to 4.75% to 5.00%.
-By March 31, 2023, the Federal Funds target rate range had increased 450 basis points from March 17, 2022, and in order to remain competitive as market interest rates increased, interest rates paid on deposits have also increased.
-Increases in interest rates contributed \$33.9 million to the total increase in interest income earned on total LHFI during the three months ended March 31, 2023, while interest rates increased our total deposit interest expense by \$30.7 million during the same period.
+On March 17, 2022, the Federal Reserve began an aggressive campaign to combat inflation with its first target rate range increase to 0.25% to 0.50%.
+Subsequently, it increased the target range six more times during 2022 and four more times during 2023, with the most recent and current Federal Funds target rate range being set on July 26, 2023, at 5.25% to 5.50%.
+The Federal Funds target rate range has increased 525 basis points since the Federal Reserve Board's first rate increase in 2022, and in order to remain competitive as market interest rates increased, we increased interest rates paid on our deposits.
+Increases in interest rates contributed \$35.6 million to the total increase in interest income earned on total LHFI during the three months ended June 30, 2023, while interest rates increased our total deposit interest expense by \$41.8 million during the same period.